I had planned to do very little in Cartagena.

 There are a few great bars in the area.
 Our favourite by far was Demente, which had killer mojitos and a great selection of tapas as well as a large outdoor seating area out the back.

 You can also go to a salsa club such as Cafe Havana or Bazurto Social Club, though expect a cover charge and the salsa dancing to start late – usually after 10PM.
+Another option is to do a salsa class throughout the day!

 One last thing you should definitely do is hang out in Holy Trinity Square.
 There will be all sorts of activities going on here.
 We saw an exercise dance class for women happening, as well as some teens break dancing.
 Lots of young people tend to sit around the square and drink beer.
 It’s a nice place to hang out and people-watch.